cocotb/cocotb/docs/source/quickstart.rst

 Run ``cocotb-config --version`` in a terminal window to verify that cocotb is installed.

-The examples described are made to work with the `icarus <https://steveicarus.github.io/iverilog/>`_.
+The examples described are made to work with the `Icarus Verilog <https://steveicarus.github.io/iverilog/>`_ simulator.
-However, another supported verilog simulator can be used as well.
+However, any other supported Verilog simulator can be used as well.
-See :ref:`simulator-support` for a comprehensive list of the cocotb supported simulators.
+See :ref:`simulator-support` for a comprehensive list of the supported simulators.

 The code for the following example is available in the cocotb sources:
 :reposrc:`examples/doc_examples/quickstart <examples/doc_examples/quickstart>`.